 The byway begins in the northwest corner of Oregon in Astoria.
 Established as a fur-trading post in 1811, it’s the oldest immigrant settlement west of the Rockies.
 Yet with its vital location — where the mighty Columbia River meets the Pacific — Astoria’s heritage is even more intertwined with the sea.
 The terrific Columbia River Maritime Museum anchors a beguiling downtown of passing ships, Victorian captain’s homes, seafood restaurants and walking paths along the old cannery wharves.

 Detour out to the Coast’s long, sandy beaches.
 At Fort Stevens State Park, witness the spectacle of the Columbia Bar, the often-wicked meeting of the Columbia River and the Pacific Ocean.
-Nearby, Fort Clatsop re-creates the winter camp of the Lewis and Clark Expedition.
+Nearby, Fort Clatsop re-creates the winter camp of the Lewis and Clark Expedition — the first expedition to cross the western states.

 Garibaldi to Newport

 The byway arcs inland around Tillamook Bay at Garibaldi, a hub for fishing and kayaking.
-In Tillamook, take a self-guided tour and sample cheeses at the Tillamook Cheese Factory.
-Head west on OR-131 for a detour along the Three Capes Scenic Loop to the Cape Meares Lighthouse, then backtrack south to Cape Lookout State Park.
-Further south is the massive sand dune of Cape Kiwanda in the little beach town of Pacific City.
-The route rejoins the byway north of Lincoln City, which draws kite flyers to its breezy beaches, skilled surfers to Nelscott Reef and hikers seeking solitude to the Cascade Head Preserve, with trails bending up through old growth forest.
+In Tillamook, take a self-guided tour and sample cheeses at the Tillamook Creamery.
+Head west on OR-131 for a detour along the Trees to Sea Scenic Byway to the Cape Meares Lighthouse.
+From here, continue south along the Three Capes Scenic Loop to Cape Lookout State Park and onward to the massive sand dune of Cape Kiwanda in the little beach town of Pacific City.
+The route rejoins the byway north of Lincoln City, which draws kite flyers to its breezy beaches, skilled surfers to Nelscott Reef and hikers seeking solitude to the Cascade Head Preserve, with trails bending up through old-growth forest.

 The fishing village of Depoe Bay bills itself as the smallest navigable harbor in the world, where fishing boats and whale-watching excursions thread through a rocky channel to the Pacific.
 Gray whales tend to linger here, along with the many whales that migrate along the Coast.